 Depending on your preferences and on the extent of the lift you’re having, your procedure will begin with either intravenous sedation or general anesthesia.

-For patients getting the traditional facelift, the incision will start above and in front of the ear.
+For patients getting traditional facelift surgeries, the incision will start above and in front of the ear.
 It moves down around the ear and extends back through the hairline.
 The incisions will be carefully placed where they look like natural creases near the ears.

 After the incisions have been made, the skin is then moved out to the temples, cheeks, and neck so that underlying tissues can be repositioned, then the excess skin is removed.